mikayelyolchyan/mikayelyolchyan/README.md

 <p align="center">
   <img src="https://i.imgur.com/nxSfTG8.gif"/>

-## I`m Mikayel, robotics workshop leader at TUMO and junior Analyst at ISAA
+## I`m Mikayel, robotics workshop leader at TUMO and junior analyst at ISAA
 As a Robotics Workshop Leader at TUMO, I guide teenagers aged 12-18 in hands-on robotics projects using Arduino, sensors, and actuators.
 I design interactive workshops blending programming, electronics, and mechanical design to help students build functional robots and explore automation, IoT, and robotics applications.
 At the Information Systems Agency of Armenia, as a Junior Analyst, I support cybersecurity, cloud services, and UI/UX teams, contributing to analysis, documentation, coordination, and quality assurance to advance Armenia’s digital society.
 Currently, I am a student at School 42, sharpening my programming and software development skills.

 ## 🌐 Socials: